Banking in New Zealand: Banking and the NZ Government

 The Development Finance Corporation (DFC) of New Zealand was a state-owned investment bank that operated from 1964 to 1991.

-In 2002 the government founded Kiwibank as a subsidiary of NZ Post.
+In 2002 the Labour government founded Kiwibank as a subsidiary of NZ Post, following a proposal by Deputy Prime Minister Jim Anderton.
 In 2016 47 percent of Kiwibank was sold to the New Zealand Superannuation Fund (25 percent) and the Accident Compensation Corporation (ACC) (22 percent).
-Subsequently, in 2022 the NZ government acquired full control of Kiwibank.
+Subsequently, in 2022 the NZ Labour government acquired full control of Kiwibank.

+In 2026 NZ First leader Winston Peters said that his party would campaign during the 2026 New Zealand general election on nationalising the Bank of New Zealand and merging it with Kiwibank to form a proposed Crown-owned "National Bank of New Zealand.".

 Deregulation and liberalization

 During the late 20th century, New Zealand underwent significant economic reforms, including the deregulation and liberalization of the banking sector.
 These reforms aimed to enhance competition, increase efficiency, and improve the overall financial system.

 In 1986, the New Zealand government removed exchange controls, allowing greater flexibility in foreign exchange transactions.
 The banking sector experienced an influx of foreign banks, leading to increased competition and a broader range of services for customers.

 One such example was Countrywide Bank (New Zealand), a subsidiary of bank of Scotland founded in 1987.
-The bank was subsequently bourght by National Bank in 1998.
+The bank was subsequently bought by National Bank in 1998.

 HSBC was the first overseas bank branch to gain registration in New Zealand in 1987.
 In 2023 HSBC ended their retail banking operations in NZ.

 In July, 1987 Citibank (New Zealand Branch) (CBNA NZ) was granted a full banking licence and was designated as a registered bank.